EternalCodeTeam/website/content/docs/eternalcore/notifications.md

 This plugin allows sending messages to different parts of Minecraft, including the chat, action bar, title, and subtitle.
 All messages can be formatted using [🔍 MiniMessages](https://docs.adventure.kyori.net/minimessage/format.html) or standard color codes.
 You can also use an online [🌐 message viewer](https://webui.adventure.kyori.net/)

+## 🛠️ Notification Generator

+Try our [interactive notification generator](/notification-generator) to create and preview your notifications before adding them to your configuration!

 ## 📝 Example usage

 Syntax for sending notifications: